-For over three decades, HKUST at the Hong Kong campus has developed world-class strengths in four Schools which comprise solid and well-defined disciplines in Divisions/Departments.
-The Interdisciplinary Programs Office (IPO) provides a platform for interdisciplinary endeavors in emerging areas.
-On this strong and disciplinary foundation, the Guangzhou campus will chart new territories through the four Hubs which serve as a nexus among disciplines.
+For over three decades, HKUST has developed world-class strengths in four Schools which comprise solid and well-defined disciplines in Divisions/Departments.
+The Academy of Interdisciplinary Studies (AIS) provides a platform for interdisciplinary endeavors in emerging areas.
+On this strong and disciplinary foundation, HKUST(GZ) will chart new territories through the four Hubs which serve as a nexus among disciplines.
 Under each Hub are the Thrust Areas which represent the key emerging areas for research foci.
 The Hub structure strives to cut across disciplinary and organizational boundaries, encourage synergy, and create holistic knowledge.

 Founded on this uniquely pioneering academic structure, HKUST is well-poised to implement its vision in a dual framework for disciplinary and cross-disciplinary pursuits under the “Unified HKUST, Complementary Campuses” framework.
 The breadth of contemporary scholarship and the ever more complex problems facing society have called for both curiosity-driven and mission-motivated research.
-Under this framework, while the two campuses are financially and legally separate entities, they are closely linked and synergistic academically.
+Under this framework, while HKUST and HKUST(GZ) are financially and legally separate entities, they are closely linked and synergistic academically.
 A comprehensive range of postgraduate degree programs have been developed under two distinct approaches.

 Pioneering Academic Structure Drives Pioneering Education

 We are proud to trail-blaze the dual framework for

 a) Solid and disciplinary based programs in Schools/AIS at HKUST in concert with